 While the Black Bay line as a whole is intended to display vintage design cues, the PVD treatment of this Dark version helps the watch appear more modern and, in our opinion, much more enticing.

-Not that the heritage element of all-steel versions isn’t attractive, but this Dark version brings the all-black look that other version don’t possess.
+Not that the heritage element of the all-steel versions isn’t attractive, but this Dark version brings the all-black look that other versions don’t possess.
 If you haven’t pulled the trigger on a Black Bay already, then this Black Bay PVD will undoubtedly make it more difficult to stay away.